DB Web Topbanner Alternative Fuels 1920X800px

 LNG is widely available at larger-scale import and export terminals and in many worldwide locations, there are ongoing investments in order to make LNG available for fuel supply.

-It is expected that before 2022, 200 LNG bunkering facilities are available.
-As of 2021, this number is around 165.
+There are around 190 LNG bunkering facilities available and another 80 locations implementing plans or actively considering LNG bunkering.
 Also, the number of LNG barges is expected to increase in the coming years, enabling a quicker turn-around for customers, as it is currently being delivered by truck.
+Bio-LNG is available in over 70 locations in Europe, North America and Asia.

 What about safety?